mangalam-research/wed/doc/help.rst

 IE11
 ----

+We no longer support any version of IE. The benefit/cost ratio does not make it viable for us to continue supporting IE. If **you** want to bring back support for IE 11 you'll have to champion it: concretely, this means you need to provide the development time to support it.

+If somehow we were to reintroduce IE 11 support, we'd still be facing the following issue.
 At some point in 2017 Selenium, IEDriver, or something else changed in such a way that makes the test suite run incredibly slowly on IE11.
 Wed itself runs at normal speed, as we can assess by running it manually in IE11.
 We've looked for a solution but could not find one.
 Tracking down what broke is more work than we can spend on this now.
 We accept bug reports due to issues on IE11 and accept patches that would resolve the slowdown on IE11.

 It is perhaps related to a bug whereby keystrokes are extremely slow in IE11, but we've tried the solutions outlined there and nothing worked.